Under Lock and Key: A Proof System for a Multimodal Logic: Related work

 \section{Related work}

 Multimode logics were inspired by the decomposition of the \(!\) modality of Linear Logic \parencite{girard_1987} into two adjoint functors/modalities.
 This was used by \textcite{benton_1995} to present Linear Logic through the LNL (linear-non-linear) calculus, which had two modes, linear and intuitionistic.
 Many years later this pattern was used by \textcite{reed_2009} in an unpublished manuscript which presented \emph{adjoint logic}, the first multimode and multimodal logic.
-The modes and modalities of the Reed's logic were presented through a mode theory that was a pre-order; in our terminology this means that the 2-category had no transformations, and between two modes there was at most one modality.
+The modes and modalities of the Reed's logic were presented through a mode theory that was a preorder; in our terminology this means that the 2-category had no transformations, and between two modes there was at most one modality.

 The 2-categorical specification of mode theories was introduced by \textcite{licata_2016}, who presented a single-premise, single-conclusion, multimodal sequent calculus with adjoint modalities.
 This was later refined by \textcite{licata_2017} into a multimode and multimodal framework that also subsumes a number of substructural logics.

-The work of of Reed, Licata, and collaborators concerned sequent calculi.
-Consequently, it was not directly applicable to modal Martin-L\"of type theories, which employ the style of natural deduction.
+While much of work of Reed, Licata, and collaborators concerned sequent calculi, they did also present a natural deduction framework for a general modal type theory.
+Unfortunately, the generality of the theory meant that the rules were rather complex and involved ubiquitous annotation by modal and substructural information.
+This precluded their immediate generalization to practicable modal type theories.

 A decisive step towards that direction happened with the re-introduction of Fitch-style modal \(\lambda\)-calculi by \textcite{clouston:fitch:2018}.
 The Fitch style of natural deduction, which mirrors the classic opening and closing of proof boxes at the level of proof terms, was adapted to formulate two modal Martin-L\"of type theories, one by \textcite{birkedal_2020} and one by \textcite{gratzer_2019}.
 These arise from a Fitch-style formulation of \K{} and \SFour{} respectively.

+The next step, which was that of generalising modal Martin-L\"of type theories to a multimode, multimodal setting, proved more challenging.
+In particular, generalizing the elimination rule proved to be problematic.
+Later work would show that these elimination rule's good behavior relied on additional structure~\parencite{gratzer_2022}.
+In the case of a single modality, this additional structure was often present on the syntax as an admissiblity, but for multiple modalities it was necessary to manually postulate.
+However, adding such structure explicitly imposed further restrictions on which modalities could be incorporated into the logic, making the elimination rule less desirable as a basis for a general framework.